February 16, 2022

 Securing quality clone cuttings is a true hurdle for cannabis growers who pursue that method of propagation.
 Seeds are small, easy-to-store, and inexpensive to transport, which contributes to their ease of access and use.
 By contrast, bringing clones into a grow facility will require more careful planning: clones cannot be stored as seeds can and must be kept alive throughout the pricier shipping process.
 An immense variety of seeds can be discreetly shipped across the world, while cuttings limit your cultivar selection to what is regionally available.

 Growers who are able to secure quality clone cultivars may find their clones come with unwanted baggage.
 Common clone afflictions like root rot, serious pests like hop latent viroid, and mildew mean cultivators should quarantine outside cuttings to avoid introducing potential cross-contamination with other plants in the growing operation.
 This can be costly in time, space, resources, and expense.
-In addition to these hazards, clones are quite sensitive to environmental stressors and are more prone to be affected by any number of issues.
+In addition to these hazards, clones are sensitive to environmental stressors.
+They are also more prone to various issues.

 A fundamental difference between seeds and clones is the presence of a taproot.
 Cuttings do not produce this deeper and stronger central root while cannabis plants cultivated from seeds do.
 The taproot does double-duty as a nutritional anchor for the plant, helping to increase water and nutrient uptake while simultaneously providing greater stability.
 This winning combination of traits makes for a sturdier plant with increased quality yield.
 Meanwhile, clones that have made it past quarantine may still experience shock or even die, wasting still more of your cultivation operation’s time, space, resources, and capital.